 Exploring the Local Area

 Cambridgeshire is both gorgeous and grandiose.
 It is certainly not a region you could cover in a weekend!
-Therefore, moving out to a park community such as Mandalay will offer you the key to some truly wonderful experiences.
+Therefore, moving out to a park such as Mandalay will offer you the key to some truly wonderful experiences.
 You never know what you might discover until you come and see the East of England for yourself!